conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 ``cmake_layout``.

-We will need the application to build for the Raspberry Pi with the cross-build toolchain and also linking the **zlib/1.2.11** library built for the same platform.
-On the other side we need the **cmake/3.19.8** binary to run in Ubuntu Linux.
+We will need the application to build for the Raspberry Pi with the cross-build toolchain and also link the **zlib/1.2.11** library built for the same platform.
+On the other side, we need the **cmake/3.19.8** binary to run in Ubuntu Linux.
 Conan manages this internally in the dependency graph differentiating between what we call the "build context" and the "host context":

 * The **host context** is populated with the root package (the one specified in the :command:`conan install` or :command:`conan create` command) and all its requirements.
-  In some cases it may also include tools that should run in the host machine (for example a test framework that will run in the host machine).
-In this case this includes the compressor application and the **zlib/1.2.11** dependency.
+  In some cases, it may also include tools that should run in the host machine (for example a test framework that will run in the host machine).
+In this case, this includes the compressor application and the **zlib/1.2.11** dependency.

-* The **build context** contains the rest of tool requirements and all of them in the profiles.
-This category typically includes all the developer tools like CMake, compilers, linkers,...
-In this case this includes the **cmake/3.19.8** tool.
+* The **build context** contains the tool requirements used in the build machine.
+This category typically includes all the developer tools like CMake, compilers and linkers.
+  In this case, this includes the **cmake/3.19.8** tool.

 These contexts define how Conan will manage each one of the dependencies.
 For example, as